BlueStamp-Engineering-2022/Benjamin_BSE_Project/index.md

 # Final Milestone

 Once I fully assembled my metal detector, I wanted to make a few of my own changes to it.
 First of all, I wanted to be able to manually change the sensitivity of the detector without having to go and change in in the code.
 The way that I did was was that I used a potentiometer.
 I connected it to pin A0 where I then coded the SENSITIVITY variable into the value the potentiometer gave.
 This allowed my just to turn a knob to change the sensitivity.
 Another change that I made was installing a larger LED that flashes when the buzzer buzzes.
+This change was much easier since, all I did was replace the small LED already on the protoshield to a new and larger LED.